RussellAbraham/lotide/README.md

   - `array` (Array): The array to query.
 - Returns: The first element of the array, or `undefined` if the array is empty.

-### `middle(array)`

-- Description: Returns the middle element(s) of an array.
-- Parameters:
-  - `array` (Array): The array to query.
-- Returns: The middle element(s) of the array.
-If the array has an odd length, returns a single-element array with the middle element.
-If the array has an even length, returns a two-element array with the two middle elements.
-If the array has two or fewer elements, returns an empty array.

-### `assertEqual(actual, expected)`

-- Description: Compares two values and logs a message indicating whether they are equal or not.
-- Parameters:
-  - `actual` (any): The actual value.
-  - `expected` (any): The expected value.
-- Returns: None.

-### `assertArraysEqual(arr1, arr2)`

-- Description: Compares two arrays and logs a message indicating whether they are equal or not.
-- Parameters:
-  - `arr1` (Array): The first array to compare.
-  - `arr2` (Array): The second array to compare.
-- Returns: None.

-### `assertObjectsEqual(actual, expected)`

-- Description: Compares two objects for equality and prints an assertion message.
-- Parameters:
-  - `actual` (Object): The actual object to compare.
-  - `expected` (Object): The expected object to compare against.
-- Returns: void

-### `countLetters(string)`

-- Description: Counts the occurrences of each letter in a string.
-- Parameters:
-  - `string` (string): The input string to count the letters.
-- Returns: An object with letters as keys and their respective counts as values.

-### `countOnly(allItems, itemsToCount)`

-- Description: Counts the occurrences of specific items in an array based on a provided criteria.
-- Parameters:
-  - `allItems` (Array): The array of items to be counted.
-  - `itemsToCount` (Object): The object specifying the items to count and their criteria.
-- Returns: An object containing the counts of the specified items.

-### `eqArrays(arr1, arr2)`

-- Description: Compares two arrays for equality.
-- Parameters:
-  - `arr1` (Array): The first array to compare.
-  - `arr2` (Array): The second array to compare.
-- Returns: `true` if the arrays are equal, `false` otherwise.

-### `eqObjects(object1, object2)`

-- Description: Checks if two objects have identical keys with identical values.
-- Parameters:
-  - `object1` (Object): The first object to compare.
-  - `object2` (Object): The second object to compare.
-- Returns: Returns true if both objects have identical keys with identical values, otherwise false.

 ### `letterPositions(sentence)`

 - Description: Returns an object that maps each letter in the input sentence to an array of its positions.